DongeunPaeng/moments/README.md

 babel-loader is made by webpack, not by babel.
 It's used for webpack to load babel to process .js files.

 Without babel-node, you can't execute app.js file if it is written in ES6.

+_Day 3_</br>

+To let body-parser to parse POSTed data, you have to put in 'name' attributes in your form. body-parser can't read id attributes.

+We need body-parser's urlencoded middleware to get contents from the client.
+Otherwise we will get empty object in req.body.

+When you submit form data with a POST request, that form data can be encoded in many ways.
+The default type for HTML forms is application/x-www-urlencoded.
+In this case, we need to use body-parser's urlencoded middleware to parse this data.

+Destructuring assignment makes life easier by replacing, for example, 'req.body.email' to just 'email' within a scope.